SamStudio8/samstudio8.github.io.off/_posts/2015-08-27-bridgebuilding-p4.md

 ---
 layout: post
-title: "The Tolls of Bridge Building: Part IV, Mysterious Malformations [WIP]"
+title: "The Tolls of Bridge Building: Part IV, Mysterious Malformations"
 ---

 Following a short hiatus on the sample *un*-improvement job which may or may not